As17-01/OSDA_BHW/README.md

 * `experiments_heart.ipynb` - model performance on a dataset with heart diseases.
 * `experiments_water.ipynb` - model performance on a dataset with safe water detection.
 * `experiments_weather.ipynb` - model performance on a dataset with weather predictions.

-## Decisions

-TODO: I will fill this section later.
-To deal with numeric values I used binarization of features.

-## Results

-Accuracy metric values are available either inside `*.ipynb` files, or as `*.csv` files in `./metrics/`.

-## Conclusions

-Neural FCA does not show good results on the following datasets.